Futures vs Forex: Difference and Comparison

 Futures have the option to access and read some exclusive information, such as weekly institutional position reporting.
 Trader’s report of commitment is another name for it.

 In contrast to the forex market, futures goods are priced separately.
-Futures contracts are often traded with a lower level of leverage than other transactions.
+Futures contracts are traded with a lower level of leverage than other transactions.

 In forex markets, also known as spot forex markets, traders can hold positions for an infinite period and can also buy positions.
 As a result, there is no idea of expiration in the currency market.